Chanidu26/To-Do-List-Manager-using-React/README.md

+## Introduction

-This is a simple to-do list application built with React.
-It allows users to manage their tasks in well defined effcient mannner
+This is a To-do list application with Simple Ui which built with React Library.It allows users to manage their tasks in well defined mannner.

 ## Features